 But more important is the moderating influences of the mountain ranges Saint-Beaume and des Maures.
 Overall, Provence is the Mediterranean dream personified: long, dry summers and mild winters.
 However, Coteaux Varois is a generally cooler enclave compared to regions closer to the coast, enjoying a Continental climate with hot summers, mild springs, and cold winters.
-Yet there are further complexities; the maritime influence of the Massif de la Ste-Baume creates cooler growing conditions than one would expect during the summer.
+Yet, there are further complexities; the Massif de la Ste-Baume’s maritime influence creates cooler growing conditions than one would expect during the summer.
 Higher altitude sites mean fresher wines, slower ripening, greater diurnal temperature variation, and more balanced, elegant vintages.
 Indeed, growers make full use of their superior terroir – some vineyards in the wooded hills north of Brignoles may not be picked until late fall.
 This is generally unheard of in Provence; typically, the harvest will start in September or even late August.

 Perhaps the best evidence of the potential of Coteaux Varois for fine wine production comes from the level of investment in the wider region.
-The zone has attracted the attention of winemakers from across Europe over the past two decades, including Burgundy magnet Louis Latour.
+The zone has attracted winemakers’ attention from across Europe over the past two decades, including Burgundy magnet Louis Latour.
 A stalwart of excellent Pinot Noir, the negociant decided to plant that famous grape on sites near the commune of Aups, located further north of the Coteaux Varois boundaries.
-To be able to coax such finesse and elegance out of Pinot Noir grown in Provence is a testament to how far this beautiful region has come.
+To coax such finesse and elegance out of Pinot Noir grown in Provence is a testament to how far this beautiful region has come.

 Roses are among the best in Provence

-However, it is the powerful and yet balanced red blends that are now eliciting the most interest from sommeliers and wine buyers.
+However, the powerful and yet balanced red blends are now eliciting the most interest from sommeliers and wine buyers.
 Coteaux Varois, whose wines are currently in an exciting state of flux, is much more than (unbaptized) consumers give it credit.
 There is real finesse inherent to these wines, a potent combination of Provencal fruit and charm, merged with the structure and refinement one would expect from a good Bordeaux.
 The region has proved it can play a steady hand in a competitive global wine market, producing serious, terroir-driven essences of southern France with class and distinction.